THE POSTAL HISTORY OF ICAO

 1. Part I – International Commercial Air Transport – Aeroplanes;

-2. Part II – International General Aviation – Aeroplanes; and
+2. Part II – International General Aviation – Aeroplanes;

 When PICAO came into existence in 1945, Technical Divisions composed of specialists from Members States and of observers from organizations interested in international civil aviation, assisted by the Organization’s Secretariat, were directed and coordinated by the two committees of the PICAO Council, i.e. the Air Navigation Committee and the Air Transport Committee.

 It is to be noted that a draft technical Annex on Operations could not be prepared by the Chicago Conference in time to be included with the other Annexes found in Appendix V of the Final Act of the Conference.
 When PICAO came into being, the OPS Division became therefore responsible for the preparation of a text on this subject.
-For this purpose, the following documentation was used: drafts submitted by the Governments of United Kingdom and USA; comments on the USA draft prepared by a number of other Governments; a study of the USA draft prepared by IATA; and notes from the PICAO Secretariat.
+For this purpose, the following documentation was used: drafts submitted by the Governments of United Kingdom and USA; comments on the USA draft prepared by a number of other Governments; a study of the USA drafts prepared by IATA; and notes from the PICAO Secretariat.

 The Operations (OPS) Division held its first Session (21 meetings) from 29 January to 11 April 1946.
 The OPS Division reconvened for its second Session from 25 February to 11 April 1947; the principal items upon its agenda were the review and revision of the Recommendations for Standards, Practices and Procedures for Air Service Operations (scheduled operations) developed during its first session, and the preparation of similar Recommendations to govern non-scheduled operations.